Understanding Root Canal Treatments

 • Placement of a dental dam to keep the area dry.

-• Removal of infected pulp, cleaning, and disinfection of the tooth's interior.
+• Removal of infected pulp, cleaning, and disinfection of the tooth's canal system.

-• Filling the pulp chamber with a flexible dental material.
+• Filling the canal system with a flexible dental material known as gutta percha.

-• Sealing the tooth with a temporary dental filling.
+• Sealing the tooth with a core dental filling.

-• Placement of a dental crown to protect and restore the tooth.
+• Placement of a dental crown to protect and restore the underlying tooth structure.

 Risks / Benefits